Information for Alumni, Boosters, and Representatives of Athletics Interests

 - Continue normal contact with prospects with whom you have pre-established relationships, as longs as the contacts are not recruiting related.

 - If desired, arrange employment for prospective student-athletes, as long as the employment begins after high school graduation, and pay is commensurate with the "going rate".
+Please touch base with the Compliance Office prior to arranging any employment for prospects OR current athletes.

 - Accept a phone call from a prospect, as long as the prospect initiates the call.
 All questions regarding the institution's athletics department should be directed back to the athletics department.